 |Nope||If it’s a MasterCard||If it’s a MasterCard||Yes||Yes||Yes|

-We know Chase offers price protection, but what about the other guys.
+We know Chase offers price protection on cards like Chase Freedom and Chase Sapphire Preferred and Reserved, but what about the other guys.

 Well, Citi does via its Citi Price Rewind, which is a slightly more automated version of price protection, though as far as I can tell, it just automates the finding a lower price portion of the process.
 You still have to file the claim just as you would with Chase and other card issuers.